Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 Here are some tips to make your ZZ plant bloom.

-- Maintain a temperature between 60-80°F for your plant to provide a good environment for flowering.
+- Maintain a temperature between 60-80°F for your plant to provide a suitable environment for flowering.

 - Give your ZZ plant at least 8 hours of bright indirect sunlight daily.
 Your plant will thrive in the west or north-facing window.